This report covers week 1 and week 2 of my 50 mile ultramarathon training plan.

 November 4th - 13km long: Up and down the coastal road in Da Nang, with a nice pace, and a heart rate sitting in Zone 3 all the way.

 After these couple of runs, I started thinking more about my heart rate.
 I recorded my resting heart rate at 45 (!) which is significantly lower than anything I had seen before.
 I think this is down to two things; heat adaptation and proper endurance training.
 I calculated my RHR was ~15 beats higher on days I did a workout, and 10 beats higher if I was dehydrated.
-It’s interesting stuff and I’ll be sure to keep an eye on it.
+It's interesting stuff and I'll be sure to take a look at this again in the future.

 November 6th - 35 mins easy: Up and down the coastal road in Da Nang, wearing my Vibrams.
 Nothing crazy here.

 November 7th - 15mins WU + 10x(2mins fast + 1min recovery) + 15mins CD: I used the beginning 15 minutes to find a good location to start the intervals at.
 I found a straight path along the seafront in Da Nang which I could use to complete several reps of the set before turning around and heading back.
 I think I started off the reps too quick - basically all out and trying to keep a good pace for the recovery.
 I realised I wouldn't be able to finish unless I walked during the recovery.
 The reps went pretty quick.
 I had a bit of a downer around rep 6, when the lactic acid set in, but I managed to pull through and record great times for the last few.